 Another lie the doomsayers want us to believe, the amount of industrial pollution our affluent society generates is making the water undrinkable and the air unbreathable.
 Now, when most industrial pollutants are no longer going out of the effluent pipes, we’re told the elixir of plant life, CO2, is distorting the air’s ability to re-radiate solar heat from the earth and ‘well-done’ as in cooked is the best way to describe our future.
 Given that atmospheric CO2 has risen by 40% over the last 100 years and the fearful ‘warmers’ claim that a degree of temperature rise will bring global catastrophe, their argument proves to carry little heat.

 Keep also in mind, that without CO2 all life on earth would end.

 But just to be sure nothing is being missed or that somehow you failed to be convinced by the previous scary projections, animal rights activists say cuddly creatures we share the earth with, the squirrels, bears, and bugs are being trampled by mankind’s carbon footprint and need protection.

 It’s said the root of the problem is, our disrespectful treatment of nature, and our willful determination to continually modify the world we’re born into.
 We must learn to live with nature we’re told and not modify it at every chance we have.
 We have the ‘Garden of Eden’ lobby group, the unthinking social engineers, to thank for many of our restrictions.
 These people are blind to the innumerable benefits man-made goods bestow on us.
 They also, invariably, use the products generated by our industrial society while condemning that very society.
-Yes, while feeding off the bounty a modern, industrial society places on the table, they demand a halt to all industry.
+Yes, while feasting from the bounty a modern, industrial society places on the table, they demand a halt of all industry.
 But even more, pointedly, they want to deny you the right to modify nature in support of your life.

 And that got me thinking about life in general and the modifications of nature needed to sustain that life because each living thing needs to act to stay alive.
 That action, in turn, involves taking in sustenance from the adjacent environment.